ILLUMENATE European Randomized Clinical Trial - ILLUMENATE EU RCT

 - Target limb amputation: 0.5% vs. 0%, p > 0.99

 The results of this trial indicate that PTA with a novel low-dose paclitaxel-coated balloon is superior to PTA with standard angioplasty alone in moderately long lesions in the SFA and/or popliteal arteries.
+Results were durable at 2 years of follow-up.
 These data are similar to the LEVANT 2 (different balloon, different dose of paclitaxel) and ILLUMENATE US (same balloon and drug dose) trials.
 Direct comparison of DCBs with drug-eluting stents is awaited.
 In the ZILVER-PTX trial with a paclitaxel-eluting stent (PES), the rate of primary patency with PES was 83.1% at 1 year (mean lesion length 65 mm), compared with 82.3% in the current trial.
 Cost-effectiveness analyses are also awaited.

 Schroeder H, Werner M, Meyer DR, et al., on behalf of the ILLUMENATE EU RCT Investigators.
 Low-Dose Paclitaxel-Coated Versus Uncoated Percutaneous Transluminal Balloon Angioplasty for Femoropopliteal Peripheral Artery Disease: 1-Year Results of the ILLUMENATE European Randomized Clinical Trial.
-Circulation 2017;Apr 19:[Epub ahead of print].
+Circulation 2017;135:2227-36.

-Keywords: Amputation, Angioplasty, Angioplasty, Balloon, Calcification, Physiologic, Constriction, Pathologic, Cost-Benefit Analysis, Drug-Eluting Stents, Paclitaxel, Peripheral Arterial Disease, Stents, Vascular Diseases
+Keywords: Amputation, Angioplasty, Angioplasty, Balloon, Calcification, Physiologic, Constriction, Pathologic, Cost-Benefit Analysis, Drug-Eluting Stents, Myocardial Revascularization, Paclitaxel, Peripheral Arterial Disease, Stents, Vascular Diseases

 < Back to Listings